yzhq97/transmomo.pytorch/README.md

    - The second dimension (2) corresponds to x and y coordinates.
    - The third dimension (length) is the temporal dimension.

-2. For *Motion Retargeting Network*, wo provide the sample command for inference:
+2. For *Motion Retargeting Network*, we provide the sample command for inference:

   ```shell script
   python infer_pair.py